 After a big career in music on the East Coast and around the world, Joe decided to focus on teaching and moved from Brooklyn to Mill Valley in 1998.
-Joe has performed on the world’s greatest stages as a soloist and in collaboration with legendary performers including Frederica von Stade, Marilyn Horne, and Janet Baker.
-He’s taught at top colleges and mentored students who’ve gone on to Julliard, Oberlin, Cambridge and many more.
+Joe performed on the world’s greatest stages as a soloist and in collaboration with legendary performers including Frederica von Stade, Marilyn Horne, and Janet Baker.
+He taught at top colleges and mentored students who went on to Julliard, Oberlin, Cambridge, and many more.

 “A first rate pianist” (The New York Times)

 “A truly cultured and sensitive artist” (Henryk Szeryng, violinist)

 “One of the most sensitive, accomplished and musical artists I’ve ever worked with” (Erick Friedman, violinist)

 “A musician and pianist of extraordinary gifts” (Kenneth Schermerhorn, conductor)